 Who are squatters?

-A squatter is someone who tries to settle on a foreclosed, unoccupied or an unabandoned residential building or area of land without lawful permission.
-This means that the person doesn’t rent or own the property.
+A squatter is someone who tries to settle on a foreclosed, unoccupied, or an unabandoned residential building or area of land without lawful permission.
+This means that the squatter doesn’t rent or own the property.

 How Is Trespasser Different from the Squatter?

 A trespasser is an individual who knowingly enters someone else’s land or property without permission.
-Trespassing is a criminal offence, so the owner can call the police to take the trespasser off his hands.
+Trespassing is a criminal offence, so the owner can call the police to deal with the trespasser.

 Can Holdover Tenants Be Considered as Squatters?

 Holdover tenants are those tenants who refuse to leave the property when their lease period has ended.
-In this situation, the tenant is responsible for continuing to pay rent at the existing market rate and with the existing terms.
+In this situation, the tenant is responsible for continuing to pay rent at the existing lease rate, and with the existing lease terms.

 Which State Has the Squatters Right?

-Squatters’ Law also known as “Adverse Possession” exists in all of the 50 states of the United States.
+All 50 states have Squatters’ law also known as “adverse possession”.
 However, how these laws are enforced or implemented differs from state to state.

 The below state has the squatters right where the individual has to be lived for a certain period of time: